‘Brace’ yourself—this patient guide is a long one.

 How to care for them:

 Your orthodontic team will teach you how to take excellent care of your digital custom braces.
-You’ll receive detailed instructions and suggestions for maintaining your oral health while keeping your fixed or removable orthodontic appliances clean, fresh, and functional.
+You will receive clear instructions on caring for your teeth with braces.
+This includes keeping them clean, fresh, and functioning properly.

 Pros: